 The Patron family had moved from Santa Fe to Lincoln and opened a store, built a school and a church.
 In 1878, when his father was killed in Lincoln, the president called the one mile main street in Lincoln was "the deadliest street in America."
 Juan decided to moved his family to his wife, Beatriz's home town of Puerto de Luna.
 Upon their arrival, Juan raised money to have the church, Nuestra Senora del Refugio (Our Lady of Refuge) built in 1982.

 I've mentioned a million times in past blogs how important that church is to me.
 My parents were baptized and married there.
-I used to attend church given in Spanish there.
-It breaks my heart that the first church service at Nuestra Senora del Refugio was Juan Patron's funeral service.
+I used to attend church, spoken in Spanish there.
+It breaks my heart that the first church service at Nuestra Senora del Refugio was my Great-Uncle Juan Patron's funeral service.
 I didn't learn until recent years that he is buried under the nave of the church.
 He could have very well become the governor of New Mexico but instead he was needlessly assassinated before the age of 30.

 Our 4th Great-Grandparents Dr Dominique Labadie and Maria Micaela Padilla had a daughter named: